Sameed995/ToDo/README.md

 A modern To-Do List web application built with React and Node.js, featuring drag-and-drop functionality for easy task management.
 Organize your tasks efficiently with interactive Kanban-style boards.

 Features:
-- Drag and Drop Tasks: Move tasks between columns like To-Do, In Progress, and Done.
+- Drag and Drop Tasks: Move tasks between columns like To-Do, In Progress, and Completed.
 - CRUD Operations: Create, Read, Update, and Delete tasks.
-- User Authentication: Optional login to save your tasks.
+- User Authentication: Login to start using.
-- Responsive Design: Works on desktop and mobile devices.
 - Real-time Updates: Changes are instantly reflected without page refresh.

 Screenshots: